ginigangadharan/devops-iaac-test/README.md

 -

 #### Box Image
+In normal case with VirtualBox or HyberV, we need to give proper box details to load the image (like a template or clone).
+But in this case we are using AWS AMI (Amazon Machine Images) and config.vm.box is just for a vagrant syntax purpose.

-You can choose any box by searching [here](https://app.vagrantup.com/boxes/search?provider=aws)
+(You can choose any box by searching [here](https://app.vagrantup.com/boxes/search?provider=aws) for working with VirtualBox, Hyper-V or Docker)